 The ability to easily lug around your tripod is of utmost importance.
 When evaluating portability, we weigh and measure the packed size of each option.
 We also look at the carry bag included and whether or not it's protective.

-We found that the lightest options often sacrifice performance and stability for its portability.
-Even though the AmazonBasics Lightweight 50 (1 lb, 3.4 oz) isn't a fully-featured or super stable model, it's the lightest tested, making it an excellent choice for carrying when light loads are essential.
+Our favorite for travel is the compact and yet well-performing TYCKA Rangers 56" Travel.
+Not only is it versatile, but it packs to only 15 inches and weighs just under three pounds.
+While it's not the lightest of them all, it's the one that balances portability with functionality.
+We found that the lightest options often sacrifice performance and stability for their portability.
+Even though the Amazon Basics Lightweight 50-Inch (one pound, 3.4 ounces) isn't a fully-featured or super stable model, it's the lightest tested, making it an excellent choice for carrying when light loads are essential.
 We tested it extensively while backpacking on a three-day trip, and it serves its purpose well.
 Strapped to the outside of a backpack, it felt like we were carrying hardly anything at all.
-The AmazonBasics Lightweight 60 (1 lb, 11.40 oz) is a taller, more stable version of the 50, but the packed size is 25.5 inches, versus the 18 inches that the 50 inch model takes up.
+The Amazon Basics Lightweight 60-Inch (one pound, 11.40 ounces) is a taller, more stable version of the 50, but the packed size is 25.5 inches, versus the 18 inches that the 50 inch model takes up.

 Once we received all products, we comparatively evaluated them.
 It is no surprise that we are most impressed with the construction of the Vanguard Altra Pro 2+.
-Not only is the full construction outfitted with aluminum and metal, but any of the plastic used is heavy duty and durable.
+Not only is the full construction outfitted with aluminum and metal, but any of the plastic used is heavy-duty and durable.
 All adjustment knobs are smooth, solid, and clean.
 This is a highly durable option that'll last you a long time.

-We've found that lighter models are far less durable than the heavier ones.
-Those that use plastics that are thin, like the AmazonBasics 60-inch, may not last as long as those with a more solid construction, like the Manfrotto Compact 5-section.
+Given that most of these contenders are in the lower price range, many aren't super durable.
+Most get some negative reviews, which is to be expected.
+The MeFOTO Road Trip, despite some flimsy design, is quite durable due to the metal used throughout its construction.
+We've found that lighter models are far less durable than heavier ones.
+Those that use thin plastics, like the Amazon Basics 60-Inch, may not last as long as those with a more solid construction, like the Manfrotto Compact 5 section.
 The Benro Carbon Slim using carbon fiber in its design, which is excellent from a materials standpoint, but the spinning locks on the legs prove to be less durable than you'd expect for the price.
 Overall, while many of these products aren't made of super durable materials, except for the Vanguard Alta Pro 2+, they'll still last you a while if you treat them with care.